open-access-policies/health-tech/_operational_procedures/OP-PROC-006.md

 ---
 ### 1. Purpose

-To outline the formal process for conducting required background checks on all candidates for employment to verify their qualifications and identify any potential security risks.
+To outline the formal process for conducting mandated background checks on all candidates for employment to verify their qualifications and identify any potential security risks.

 ### 2. Scope